UniTime/unitime-doc/data-exchange.md

 ![Data Exchange](images/data-exchange-1.png){:class='screenshot'}

 ## Details

+The various XML interfaces are described at [www.unitime.org/uct_interfaces.php](https://www.unitime.org/uct_interfaces.php).
+It is also possible to call the Data Exchange programmatically using the [Data Exchange API](manuals/api#9data-exchange).

+If multiple exports or imports are initiated at once, they will all show in the **Data exchange in progress** table and will be executed one by one.
+Select the appropriate export/import to see the log.
+Click the **Refresh** button to refresh the log.

-### Export
+### Data Import

-Select type of data for export, check/uncheck the distribution options and click **Export**.

-The Data Import screen provides interface for importing data from XML files.
+Choose an XML file and click **Import**.

+See the [www.unitime.org/uct_interfaces.php](https://www.unitime.org/uct_interfaces.php) for the supported XML formats.

-Note: In most cases, the existing data (for the selected academic session) are replaced by the content of the given XML file.
+* In most cases, the existing data (for the selected academic session) is replaced by the content of the given XML file.

-### Import

-Type in the location of a file or click on **Browse** and select a file where the data is stored, then click on **Import**.

-The needed format is described at [https://www.unitime.org/uct_interfaces.php](https://www.unitime.org/uct_interfaces.php).

-### Notes
+    * A lot of XML imports can also be run in the incremental mode (only listed elements are updated).
+To enable this feature, the `incremental` attribute must be set to `true` in the supporting XML file (typically on the root element of the XML document).

-* Buildings and rooms are imported as external buildings and rooms, you need to use Update Data operation on [Buildings](buildings) page (menu Administration > Academic Sessions > Buildings) for the buildings and rooms to show up in the application.
-Global room features need to be crated before this update, and their abbreviation must match the roomFeature.feature attribute.
+* Buildings and rooms are imported as external buildings and rooms; you need to use the Update Data operation on the [Buildings](buildings#update-data) page (menu Administration > Academic Sessions > Buildings) for the buildings and rooms to show up in the application.

-* Staff is imported into the staff table, to pull in the instructors use Manage Instructor List operation on the [Instructors](instructors) page (menu Courses > Input Data > Instructors).
+* Staff is imported into the staff table.
+To pull in the instructors, use the [Manage Instructor List](manage-instructor-list) operation on the [Instructors](instructors) page (menu Courses > Input Data > Instructors).
+* It is also possible to import a GZipped file, the extension must be `.xml.gz` in this case (or `.dat.gz` for the academic session import).
+* It is also possible to import multiple files at once, if the import file is a ZIP file (with the `.zip` extension) containing one or more XML files.
+The files are imported in the order they are listed in the ZIP file.
+There must be only files that can be imported in the ZIP file.

+### Data Export

+Select the type of data for export and click **Export**.

+Most of the available export types are the same XML formats that can be imported (see [www.unitime.org/uct_interfaces.php](https://www.unitime.org/uct_interfaces.php) for more details).
+The **Academic Session** is the exception, which creates a binary file that can be used to copy the whole academic session (except for special events and not-committed course timetabling solutions) from one UniTime instance to another, or to duplicate an existing academic session by reimporting the exported session file.

+### Options

+When the **Email** option is checked, the data exchange log and the exported file (in the case of the export) will be emailed at the provided email address once done.